Kingston Fossil Plant: History

+The plant is a popular site for birdwatchers, as many waterfowl come to the settling and treatment ponds nearby.

 2008 spill

 In December 2008, an impoundment at the plant failed, releasing 1.1 e9USgal of coal fly ash slurry that covered up to 300 acre of the surrounding land, damaging homes and flowing into nearby waterways such as the Emory River and Clinch River, tributaries of the Tennessee River.
 This was the largest accidental release of coal fly ash in the United States.